-Overall, turnkey real estate investing has produced (mostly) market beating returns for me.
+Overall, turnkey real estate investing has produced (mostly) market-beating returns for me.
 Even with some missteps and bad management companies along the way.
-On the other hand, I have always had more financial reward when I bought and renovated the investment property myself.
+On the other hand, I have always had more financial rewards when I bought and renovated the investment property myself.

 The 5 Critical Components of Real Estate Investing Returns

 If you have the desire to get into real estate investing, whether it’s turnkey or not, there are 5 critical components you have to understand about returns…if you want to make any money.
 You can assess each property like a pro if you check out all 5 of the fundamentals here: The 5 Critical Components of Real Estate Investing Returns.